Rules For Flying The EMG-6

 A glider pilot may fly this aircraft with no additional ratings required.
 This aircraft meets the definition of a glider (powered glider). additionally a glider pilot my operate this aircraft in the powered single or multi engine configuration. with reciprocating or electric engines.

 This aircraft may be flown using a sport pilot certificate.
 This Aircraft will meet the definition of a light Sport Aircraft when operated as a glider.
 The aircraft may also be flown as a light sport aircraft utilizing one reciprocating engine mounted on the rear of the aircraft.
-Currently the regulations do not allow the use of electric motors, however these regulations are in the process of being updated.
-The ASTM committees have approved the standards and we are currently waiting for the FAA to approve the regulations that will allow the use of Electric or other power plants.
+Currently the regulations do not allow the use of electric motors in the Light Sport Catagory, however these regulations are in the process of being updated.
+The ASTM committees have approved the standards and we are currently waiting for the FAA toamend the regulations that will allow the use of Electric or other power plants in Light Sport Aircraft